beny1995/zulubet-scraper/README.md

-# zulubet-scraper
+# why?
-Zulubet.com match scraper made for customer
+Scraper was made for customer.

+# What it does?

+Get all matches and their data (odds, teams, prediction...) and insert them into database.